-Austria finds some egg products contaminated with insecticide: ORF
+Austria finds some egg products contaminated with insecticide

 While a large amount of contaminated eggs would need to be eaten to show negative health effects, fipronil is considered moderately toxic and can cause organ damage in humans.

 Fipronil is widely used to treat pets for ticks and fleas but its use in the food chain, for example to clean out barns, is forbidden in the European Union.
-Austria also bans its use on crops.

 The Dutch authorities on Thursday arrested two directors of the company at the center of the food safety scare, with prosecutors saying they suspected them of threatening public health and possession of a prohibited pesticide.

-Fresh eggs sold in Austria are mostly produced within the country, and the health ministry had said last week there was no indication that the Austrian poultry industry had been affected by the contaminated egg scandal.
+Fresh eggs sold in Austria are mostly produced within the country, and the health ministry had said last week there was no indication that the Austrian poultry industry had been affected.

-The first reports of suspected cases in Austria last week involved eggs that had been processed in Germany and then imported.
+The first reports of suspected cases in Austria last week involved eggs that had been processed abroad and imported.

-"There is no indication so far that fipronil was detected in Austrian products, especially in fresh Austrian eggs," Herzog said.
+"There is no indication so far that fipronil was detected in Austrian products, especially in fresh Austrian eggs," health ministry official Ulrich Herzog told ORF radio.

 Batches of possibly contaminated eggs from the Netherlands and Germany have been shipped to Sweden, Switzerland, France and Britain, EU filings showed earlier this month.

-Reporting by Francois Murphy; Editing by Richard Balmforth
+Reporting by Francois Murphy and Alexandra Schwarz-Goerlich; Editing by Richard Balmforth and Alister Doyle